Charles Dibdin the younger: Peak years

 In 1800, Dibdin took over as manager at Sadler's Wells Theatre in London with the pantomime ballet Filial Love, or the Double Marriage being one of the first pieces to be staged under his managership.
 He hired a band of notable performers, including Edmund Kean and Joseph Grimaldi as well as many singers, tightrope-walkers, and pugilists.
 Throughout the seasons, he introduced many of his self-composed works that met the varied public taste.
 These spectacles improved the fortunes of Sadler's Wells, and by 1802 he, his brother Thomas and a syndicate of wealthy businessmen, including the scene painter Robert Andrews and composer William Reeve, became shareholders in the theatre.
 In 1803–4, Dibdin installed a large water tank and advertised the venue as an aquatic theatre that performed aqua dramas.

 On 15 October 1807, eighteen people were killed in a stampede to escape when a mistaken fire alarm was given at the theatre.
 Although his proprietorship survived the disaster, the Napoleonic Wars of 1803-1815 had ruined public demand for Dibdin's type of entertainment, and his fortunes fell until, in 1819, he was declared bankrupt and was incarcerated in a debtors' prison.
 He was released two years later upon the sale of his shares in Sadler's Wells which bought him out of debt.
 He continued with his compositions, writing many songs and pantomimes for various London theatres and took up the role of stage director at the Royal Amphitheatre from 1822–23 and manager of the Surrey Theatre from 1825–26.

 Later years

 Dibdin published a number of poems including Young Arthur, or, The Child of Mystery: a Metrical Romance in 1819.
 He completed A History of the London Theatres which was published in 1826 to much acclaim.
 His last theatrical composition was the farce, Nothing Superfluous, which was produced in Hull in 1829.
 The following year, he completed his memoirs, but they were not published until discovered in 1956.

 He died in 1833 at the age of 63 and was buried at St James's Chapel, Pentonville.
 In 2010 a musical artwork dedicated to Dibdin was installed during the park's refurbishment.
 The author Andrew McConnell Stott noted "[Dibdin] was a cheerful, tireless and frequently prosperous man with a love of patriotic ballads and convivial dinners."

+Legacy

+In 2025, the Joey Clowns released a collection of Dibdin’s 1808-1820 works that were performed by Joseph Grimaldi in his role as Clown on the album “Tippitywitchet” which included favorites such as the title track, “Hot Codlins”, “All the World’s In Paris”, “London Cheats (There Never Were Such Times)” and “Bull in a China Shop”.